zetanote/zetanote-docs/docs/guide/zeta-api/main-api/insert.md

 ## Parameters

 - `elements`: One or more elements to insert.
 Refer to the [Element API](/guide/zeta-api/element-api/overview).
-- `isAbove`: Optional flag for whether the elements should be inserted above or below the code cell.
+- `isAbove`: Optional flag for whether the elements should be inserted above or below the executable block.

 ## Returns